carlosgnotario/estateguru/README.md

    - Or right-click on `index.html` and select "Open with Live Server"
    - This will start a local server (usually at `http://127.0.0.1:5500`)

-3. **For live CSS changes**, add this CSS injection code in the Stylus extension:
+3. **For live CSS changes**, add this CSS injection code in the Stylus Chrome extension:
    ```css
    @-moz-document url-prefix("https://applause") {
    @import url("http://127.0.0.1:5500/css/style.css");